 - the death of a child while attending a service, or following an incident while attending a service

 - any incident involving serious injury or trauma to, or illness of a child while being educated and care for by an education and care service:

-- for which a reasonable person would consider required urgent medical attention from a registered medical practitioner; or
+- for which a reasonable person would consider required urgent medical attention from a registered medical practitioner

-- an incident at the service premises where the attendance of emergency services was sought, or should have been sought; and
+- an incident at the service premises where the attendance of emergency services was sought or should have been sought

 - if a child:

-- appears to have been taken or removed from the service premises in a way that breaches the National Regulations; or
+- appears to have been taken or removed from the service premises in a way that breaches the National Regulations

 - is mistakenly locked in or locked out of any part of the service premises.

-Your approved provider must have in place policies and procedures on dealing with complaints.
-This includes processes in place to ensure that all grievances and complaints are addressed, investigated fairly and documented in a timely manner.
+Your approved provider must have in place policies and procedures for dealing with complaints.
+This includes processes in place to ensure that all grievances and complaints are addressed, investigated fairly and documented promptly.

-The Department must be notified in writing within 24 hours of any serious incidents and complaints in relation to a family day care service as follows:
+The department must be notified in writing within 24 hours of any serious incidents and complaints about a family daycare service as follows:

 - complaints alleging:

-- the safety, health and wellbeing of a child was or is being compromised while that child or children is or are being educated and cared for by the appro provider; or
+- the safety, health and wellbeing of a child was or is being compromised while that child or children is or are being educated and cared for by the appro provider

 - the National Law or National Regulations has been contravened.

-Complaints from any person can also b made directly to the Department where above circumstances are alleged.
+Complaints from any person can also b made directly to the department where the above circumstances are alleged.